< Back to blog

 Image credit: The AME Group

-Next on this cloud ERP small business list is Acumatica — a cloud-based solution that boasts an easy-to-use user interface.
-It enables cross-team information transparency by allowing everyone to share data easily.
+Next cloud ERP small business on our list is Acumatica — a cloud-based solution that boasts an approachable user interface.
+It enables cross-team information transparency through easy data-sharing.

 Features

-• Real-time business insights tool: You can access Acumatica’s insights 24/7.
+• Real-time business insights tool: You can access Acumatica’s insights 24/7 for up-to-date analytics and fast decision-making.

-• Mobile field service dashboard: Get details about fieldwork through an iOS and Android app.
+• Mobile field service dashboard: Get details about fieldwork on your mobile device through an iOS and Android app.

 Pricing

-Acumatica offers custom pricing depending on the modules you implement.
-Contact its sales representative for more information.
+Acumatica offers custom pricing depending on the modules you choose.
+Contact their sales team for more information.

 6. Infor CloudSuite Industrial